See information on the background of HOSI, the HOSI process and current HOSI proposals here.

 What does ‘of special interest to hunters’ mean?

 ‘Of special interest to hunters’ may vary.
-The Minister is required to have regard to the advice of a range of parties when considering whether animals are ‘of special interest to hunters’.
+The Minister for Hunting and Fishing (the Minister) is required to have regard to the advice of a range of parties when considering whether animals are ‘of special interest to hunters’.
 It could be the history of the herd, the environment in which they live, or unique behaviours and characteristics, which make the animals special to hunters.

 For the GAC, ‘of special interest to hunters’ includes things like: